The Avenues, Kingston upon Hull: History

 The tram system on Princes Avenue was replaced with a trolleybus service in 1937; the trolley buses were replaced in turn by motor buses in the 1960s.
 The Botanic Gardens railway station closed in the 1960s with the closure of the Victoria Dock Branch Line.

 Small scale infill development created Parkside Close (1960s) on undeveloped land between Victoria and Park Avenue, and Muirfield Park (1970s) on a former recreation ground.
 The area became a council Conservation Area in 1974.
 In the 1980s the area experienced problems with subsidence due to a drought and extensive tree planting in the area causing drying of the clay subsoil and as a result many trees were cut down.
 Many of the tree stumps were carved into sculptures by local artists.

-Green plaques
+Commemorative plaques

 The Avenues and Pearson Park Residents Association operate a series of Green Plaques in the area to mark where famous residents lived.
 The first and second plaques were erected in honour of the actor Ian Carmichael and crime writer and poet Dorothy L. Sayers, respectively.

-Others celebrated in the area include female pilot Amy Johnson, poet and librarian Philip Larkin, film producer Anthony Minghella, Titanic fourth officer and survivor Joseph Groves Boxhall, curator Thomas Sheppard, marine artist Thomas Somerscales, socialist and historian John Saville, artist James Neal, film directors Ralph Thomas and Gerald Thomas, playwright Alan Plater CBE, writer and publisher of Philip Larkin's books Jean Hartley and pioneering female cinematographer Kay Mander.
+Others celebrated in the area by other plaque schemes include female pilot Amy Johnson, poet and librarian Philip Larkin, film producer Anthony Minghella, Titanic fourth officer and survivor Joseph Groves Boxhall, curator Thomas Sheppard, marine artist Thomas Somerscales, socialist and historian John Saville, artist James Neal, film directors Ralph Thomas and Gerald Thomas, actress Dorothy Mackaill, playwright Alan Plater CBE, palaeobiologist and astrobiologist Professor Martin Brasier, historian Chris Ketchell, singer and songwriter Lal Waterson, writer and publisher of Philip Larkin's books Jean Hartley and pioneering female cinematographer Kay Mander.

 There is a neighbourhood map detailing all the famous people that lived in the area and the address of their houses.
 See external links.